ALPhaHoai/clean-cs2vision-dataset/README.md

 - **File Logging**: All logs saved to timestamped files in the `logs/` directory
 - **Selective Filtering**: Reduced noise from third-party libraries (egui, eframe, winit)

+### 💾 Persistent Settings
+- **Auto-Save Preferences**: Automatically remembers your last opened dataset, active split, and image position
+- **Window Size Memory**: Restores window dimensions between sessions
+- **Portable Settings**: Settings file stored next to the executable for easy backup and portability
+- **Seamless Experience**: Pick up right where you left off when reopening the application

 ## Installation

 ### Prerequisites